 Economics considers how best to use our limited resources to satisfy our unlimited wants and needs.
 Health economics is the application of economics to health and health care.
 After an introduction to economics, the course covers key issues in health economics, including:

-- Reform to the organisation and financing of health care to improve equity, quality and efficiency in health care.
+• Reform to the organisation and financing of health care to improve equity, quality and efficiency in health care; and

-- be familiar with key economic concepts and understand their relevance to health care
+1. Recognise key economic concepts and understand their relevance to health care;

-- understand why governments intervene in the health care sector to provide access to safe, effective and affordable health care.
+2. Understand why governments intervene in the health care sector to provide access to safe, effective and affordable health care;

-- understand the importance of insurance in health.
+3. Understand the importance of insurance in health;

-- be able to assess the impact of different financial incentives for consumers, doctors, hospitals and other participants in the health care sector.
+4. Assess the impact of different financial incentives for consumers, doctors, hospitals and other participants in the health care sector;

 - Module 1 An Introduction to Economic Theory and Economic Thinking